 The Senior Connections program is funded through Mental Health Services Act (MHSA).
-It is designed to build/maintain a healthy and resilient aging population and reduce the need for mild to moderate mental health services in this population by meeting their needs of connection to each other, their community and services and resources relevant to them.
+It is designed to build/maintain a healthy and resilient aging population and reduce the need for mild to moderate mental health services in this population by meeting their needs of connection to each other, their community, and services and resources relevant to them.
 To do this, the program provides services for the home-bound as well as active seniors, ages 60+, designed to decrease isolation and improve whole health through social connections and information dissemination.

-Senior Connections home visiting works with home-bound individuals, community, and services to relieve isolation and encourage connection.
+Senior Connections home visiting works with home-bound individuals, communities, and services to relieve isolation and encourage connection.
 Home visitors complete at least one assessment for each home-bound senior a year, and additional check-ins and case management as needed for those in need of intensive services, deemed at risk, or who are likely to experience a major life change.
 The home-visiting program fosters and utilizes many community partnerships to provide clients with the services they need such as Senior Services, Veterans Services, local resource centers, Area Agency on Aging, Hospitals, work groups, etc. To be a resource hub and provide effective case management requires staff to engage directly in, and act as a catalyst for resource coordination within our own and other agencies throughout the county and region.

 An example of leveraging diverse partnerships is the Senior Mobile Book Project.
 Engagement with home-bound seniors identified a need for reading material.
 PCPHA collaborated with Friends of the Quincy Public Library and Community Connections to provide isolated seniors with a mobile book program.